-While there are many factors that would impact the relative bargaining weights, perhaps the most important is that the salaries which are observed in the NFL and the NBA are the result of a collective bargaining process with athletes part of a formal labor union.48 Therefore, even if the NCAA removed restrictions on schools paying athletes, it is unlikely they would receive a similar share of revenue in absence of a labor union.
+While there are many factors that would impact the relative bargaining weights, perhaps the most important is that the salaries which are observed in the NFL and the NBA are the result of a collective bargaining process with athletes part of a formal labor union.61 Therefore, even if the NCAA removed restrictions on colleges paying athletes, it is unlikely they would receive a similar share of revenue in absence of a labor union.

 The other issue is whether the economic surplus generated by college sports would be disrupted by a move to pay players.
 As is discussed in Sanderson and Siegfried (2015) there are a few ways this could occur.
-For example, uncapped compensation across schools could lead to a competitive imbalance that favors a smaller number of teams.
-That said, the current system allows schools to pay unlimited amounts to coaches and spend unlimited amounts on facilities - both of which are often described as recruiting tools intended to improve on-field success.
-Schools with more economic success have a greater ability to spend on such resources - which leads to its own degree of competitive imbalance.
+For example, uncapped compensation across colleges could lead to a competitive imbalance that favors a smaller number of teams.
+That said, the current system allows colleges to pay unlimited amounts to coaches and spend unlimited amounts on facilities - both of which are often described as recruiting tools intended to improve on-field success.
+Colleges with more economic success have a greater ability to spend on such resources - which leads to its own degree of competitive imbalance.
 Mills and Winfree (2018) argue that enhanced athlete compensation or unionization is unlikely to negatively impact competitive balance in college football or men's basketball.
+Sanderson and Siegfried (2015) also point out that athletic departments may respond to a relaxation of compensation limits by reducing roster sizes, particularly for football.
+We attempt to reflect the potential for adjustment on this dimension by using different roster size assumptions in Table 9.
+However, we do not consider the potential spillover effects this could have on athletes currently playing other non-Power 5 colleges.

-48 The history of professional sports suggests that unions have been largely successful in both increasing salaries and improving non-wage job aspects such as working conditions and player mobility (Rosen and Sanderson 2001).
+61 The history of professional sports suggests that unions have been largely successful in both increasing salaries and improving non-wage job aspects such as working conditions and player mobility (Rosen and Sanderson 2001).

 Another potential outcome affecting equilibrium payments is whether demand for college sports is partly a function of the amateur nature of the endeavor.
-It is unclear whether demand for television rights or in-person attendance would decrease as a result of the athletes being paid.
-This could result in schools being unable or unwilling to continue participating in these sports.
+Sanderson and Siegfried (2018b) hypothesize that if players were to be paid, the NCAA might split into a small number of groups that compensate athletes, but only have loose affiliations with colleges.
+In this case, it is unclear whether demand for television rights or in-person attendance would decrease as a result of the athletes being paid.
+This could result in colleges be unable or unwilling to continue participating in these sports.
 Ultimately, it is an open question of whether even after such a reduction in demand players would be better off under a system where they were paid compared to the current system where compensation is effectively limited to the direct costs of attending college.